Reinyerr/Auto-Clicker-AHK-v2./README.md

 🎹 Custom hotkey rebinding (set your own key to toggle clicking).

+🛑 Press F3 at any time to immediately stop the clicker.

 📌 Always-on-top GUI for convenience.

 ## **🖥️ Getting Started**